 - L is the maximum interruption length for each interruption occasion specified in table 8.2.2.2.19-2 and 8.2.2.2.19-3.

-When no SMTC occasion of the NR measurement objects occurs within the time period which starts from [4 ms] before the starting point of the DRX ON duration to [4 ms] after the ending point of the DRX ON duration, UE is not allowed to cause interruption during DRX ON duration except the time duration extended due to drx-inactivityTimer.
+When no SMTC occasion of the NR measurement objects occurs within the time period which starts from 4 ms before the starting point of the DRX ON duration to 4 ms after the ending point of the DRX ON duration, UE is not allowed to cause interruption during DRX ON duration except the time duration extended due to drx-inactivityTimer.